ElvenSpellmaker/psm/README.md

 ## Dependencies
 None

+    psm_extract: false
+    psm_prerequisites: true
+    psm_install: true
+    psm_postinstall: true
+    psm_hardening: true
+    psm_registration: true
+    psm_clean: true
 ## Usage
-The role consists of a number of different tasks which can be enabled or disabled for the particular run.
+The role consists of a number of different tasks some of which can be enabled or disabled for the particular run.

+`psm_validateparameters` - Mandatory

+This task will validate which PSM steps have already occurred on the server to prevent repetition.

+`psm_extract`
+This task will copy the CD Image from the Ansible host to the remote.

 `psm_prerequisites`